 NATIONWIDE INFLATION-PROTECTED SECURITIES FUND seeks to provide inflation protection and income consistent with investment in inflation-indexed securities.
 Most of these securities are Treasury Inflation Protected Securities, which are inflation-adjusted securities issued by the U.S. Treasury.
 Nevertheless, this Underlying Fund has the flexibility to invest in other inflation-linked U.S. government securities, as well as inflation-linked securities issued by entities such as domestic and foreign corporations and governments, so long as they are investment grade at the time of their purchase.
 The Fund also may invest up to 20% of its net assets in fixed-income securities that are not linked to inflation.
 These securities may include other debt securities issued by the U.S. government, its agencies or instrumentalities, corporations or other nongovernmental issuers.
-In selecting securities, the subadviser typically maintains a dollar-weighted average portfolio maturity that is up to one year greater than or less than the dollarweighted average portfolio maturity of the Bloomberg Barclays U.S. TIPS Index which, as of December 31, 2020, was 7.81 years, although this can change or fluctuate over time.
+In selecting securities, the subadviser typically maintains a dollar-weighted average portfolio maturity that is up to one year greater than or less than the dollarweighted average portfolio maturity of the Bloomberg Barclays U.S. TIPS Index.
+As of December 31, 2020, the dollar-weighted average portfolio maturity of the Bloomberg Barclays U.S. TIPS Index was 7.81 years, although this can change or fluctuate over time.